Introduction to BPMN Part IV - Data and Artifacts

 One of the common characteristics of traditional modeling techniques is to allow the modeling of data to be created, read and updated during the execution of a process.
 A classical example would be Data Flow Diagram (DFD).
 Although BPMN is not primarily designed for data modeling, there is still a set of notations that lets you model the data involved in a business process.

-BPMN also provides several artifact notations for modeler to describe a business process in more detail.
-For example, the group objects for grouping relevant activities and the text annotation objects for explaining flow objects in detail.
+BPMN also provides several artifact notations that allow modelers to describe a business process in more detail.
+For example, group objects can be used to group related activities, and text annotation objects can be used to explain flow objects in more detail.

 Data